simplecrawler/simplecrawler/README.md

 * `fetchheaders` (queueItem, responseObject)
 Fired when the headers for a resource are received from the server.
 The node http response object is returned for your perusal.
+* `cookieerror` (queueItem, error, setCookieHeader) Fired when an error was caught trying to add a cookie to the cookie jar.
 * `fetchcomplete` (queueItem, responseBody, responseObject) Fired when the resource is completely downloaded.
 The response body is provided as a Buffer per default, unless `decodeResponses` is truthy, in which case it's a